-Pakachoag Music School of Greater Worcester offers three different Music Together program choices for children from birth to 8 years (scroll down for class specific summaries):
+Pakachoag Music School of Greater Worcester offers four different Music Together class types for children from birth to 8 years:

 |Music Together® – Mixed Age (MT-MA)||Birth to 5 years|